z-shell/zsh-unique-id/README.md

 # zsh-unique-id

-This plugin will provide **unique** number that will identify Zshell session.
-Besides unique number, also a unique codename will be provided.
-Exported parameters `$ZUID_ID` and `$ZUID_CODENAME` hold those values.
-The numeric identification will be a progressing number starting from `1`.
+#### Commit count
+Don't worry about **low commit count**, this project is a derivative of [zdharma/zconvey](https://github.com/zdharma/zconvey), which has ~190 commits and has been maintained and used for 1.5 years now.

+### Introduction
+This plugin provides a **unique number** that identifies a **running** Zshell session, in its shell variable `$ZUID_ID`.
+Besides this unique number, also a unique *codename* is provided, in shell variable `$ZUID_CODENAME`.
+Once you load this plugin, the two parameters will be set, and their values will not be available to other Zshell sessions (being thus *unique*).

+`$ZUID_ID` is a progressing number starting from `1`. `$ZUID_CODENAME` is chosen from a list of predefined codenames, see the default list below.

-An example use case is to hold logs in files `.../mylog-${ZUID_CODENAME}.log`, so that two different Zshells will not write to the same file.
+An example use case is to hold logs in files `.../mylog-${ZUID_CODENAME}.log`, so that two different Zshells will not write to the same file at the same time.

 Default codenames are: